The Seat Webbing

 If I remember correctly, after putting in the wire, hook the hooks to the membrane, then one side of the seat frame and the pull the other membrane side on the other side of the frame by pulling over the hooks with pliers.

 Now push the seat forward as far as possible.
 (This is where you will be thrilled if you have tilting seats!
 If not, it will be harder.)
-Clamp the last two bolts inside their rails.
-Remove the nuts at the bottom.
+Clamp the last two bolts inside their rails with a vice-grip needle nose, The remove the nuts at the bottom.

 Now carefully remove the seats as you should take note which wooden slat goes where and ESPECIALLY which of the sides is "up".
 The side with the drilled indent GOES UP.